phani0836/CICD-Code-Pipeline/README.md

 ![cicd_pipeline](./Documents/cicd_design.drawio.png)

+Github will establish trust relationship with AWS Code Pipeline by configuring “Personal Access Token” and storing it within AWS-Secrets-Manager for AWS-Code-Pipeline to access it

+User(s) will push the infrastructure code change within Github repo (main branch)

+It will trigger the webhook

+This webhook will initiate the Code Pipeline

+Code Pipeline will initiate the Code build

+Code Build stage will store the artifact within S3 bucket (after performing cfn-lint and cfn-nag validation)

+Code Pipeline ‘Deploy’ stage will pull the source-artifact from S3 bucket and will initiate the CloudFormation-StackSet to start deploying the infrastructure across different environments

+The StackSet will pull any nested CFN-template from ‘Nested-CFN bucket’ which would be required to deploy the desired infrastructure

+First infrastructure will be deployed within DEV (across regions)

+Then the infrastructure will be deployed within UAT (across regions), after the manual approval from user

+At last the code-change/infrastructure will be deployed within PROD (across regions), after the manual approval from user

 ## Roadmap
 - Depending on the use-case, modify the code to use multiple source branches to create codepipeline with multiple branches
 - Add or remove more target accounts and AWS-regions as per the use-case